corda/corda-docs-portal/content/en/docs/corda-os/3.2/api-vault-query.md

-All `QueryCriteria` implementations are composable using `and` and `or` operators.
+All `QueryCriteria` implementations are composable using `AND` and `OR` operators.

 All `QueryCriteria` implementations provide an explicitly specifiable set of common attributes:

-* State status attribute (`Vault.StateStatus`), which defaults to filtering on UNCONSUMED states.
+* A state status attribute (`Vault.StateStatus`), which defaults to filtering on `UNCONSUMED` states.
-When chaining several criterias using AND / OR, the last value of this attribute will override any previous
+When chaining several criteria using `AND` or `OR`, the last value of this attribute will override any previous value.
 * Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default this will be `ContractState` which resolves to all state types).
-When chaining several criteria using `and` and `or` operators, all specified contract state types are combined into a single set
+When chaining several criteria using `AND` and `OR` operators, all specified contract state types are combined into a single set.

 An example of a custom query is illustrated here: